-Dry July encouraged participants to lose the booze for 31 days in July to raise funds for people affected by cancer.
+Dry July challenges you to go alcohol-free for a month and raise funds for people affected by blood cancer!

-Since 2008, Dry July has inspired more than 160,000 Aussies to go dry, raising $37 million for people affected by cancer across Australia.
+Since then, Dry July has inspired more than 200,000 Aussies to go dry, raising $49 million for people affected by cancer, and funding projects at more than 80 cancer organisations across Australia.

-Going alcohol free for a month was a small sacrifice to help improve the lives of people living with blood cancer.
+No-one asks for blood cancer so we’re asking you to help by signing up for Dry July.
+Going alcohol free for a month is a small sacrifice to help make a better life for people with blood cancer.

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.